 Last week, the group spent three days at Emmanuel Advice Care Center in Noxolo Township.
 The students participated in service learning by teaching and playing with the pre-school children, working in a garden, preparing meals, and helping patients travel to the organization’s clinic.

 “The women who run the center had told us that they are always short of small plastic chairs and tables for the children, so we bought two tables and 15 chairs for the center,” Dr. Michie said in a recent e-mail from South Africa.
 “When we brought it to the teachers, they cried.
 Then our students on their own initiative took up a collection to contribute to the school fees that the parents of the children who attend can’t always pay.
 It was a very moving experience for everyone.”

 The remainder of the trip includes a stop at Robben Island, where the civil rights leader Nelson Mandela was imprisoned for his leadership in the anti-apartheid movement, and a climb up South Africa’s iconic Table Mountain.

-“We have a great bunch of students who have been enthusiastic and interested in everyone and everything here in South Africa, and acted as wonderful ambassadors for Lynchburg College,” Dr. Michie said.
+“We have a great bunch of students who have been enthusiastic and interested in everyone and everything here in South Africa, and acted as wonderful ambassadors for University of Lynchburg,” Dr. Michie said.